Plaintiff. The party starting the case is called the “plaintiff.”

 If the defendant admits or agrees to all of the facts and law in the plaintiff’s Complaint, the court can decide that the plaintiff will win.

 The defendant can request that the trial be by a jury.
-The request must be in the Answer or filed with the court within 10 days after filing the Answer.
+The request must be in the Answer, or filed with the court within 14 days after serving the Answer (or serving a related pleading).
 VRCP 38.
 The defendant mails the Answer to the court and a copy to the plaintiff.
 VRCP 5, 12(a)(1).
 The defendant should be sure to file a certificate of service with the Answer.
 Here is the form for certificate of service.

 If the case is in small claims, the defendant can disagree with the facts, and/or can disagree that the law gives plaintiff a remedy.
 The defendant can request trial by jury, VRSCP 5, but there is a filing fee.
 You can use this form to ask the court to waive the filing fee.